 Pregnancy of the Dachshund

-The gestation period of the Dachshund is around 60-63 days.
+The gestation period of the Dachshund puppy is around 60-63 days.
 It is important that you get your dog up and moving during this time to make sure that your dog’s health is strong and that the puppies grow correctly.

 Take your dog out for regular walks and feed her a balanced diet that is healthy.
 You should never feed your Dachshund vitamins or minerals because this can cause them to have a nutritional imbalance.